Trump Angers Conservatives Over Guns While Negotiating With Lawmakers On TV

 Sen. Lindsey Graham, R-S.C. — a sometimes critic, sometimes ally of Trump's — expressed some skepticism after the meeting and also issued a warning.

-"If the president has another one of these sessions and he doesn't follow through — it's going to hurt him.
+"If the president has another one of these sessions and he doesn't follow through, it's going to hurt him.
 It's going to hurt the Republican Party," Graham told CNN.
 "I've seen this movie before.
 If it ends up like immigration he's done himself a lot of harm."

 Cornyn also said many of Trump's comments would not sway the debate.
 "I wouldn't confuse what he said with what can actually pass.
 I don't expect to see any great divergence in terms of people's views on the Second Amendment, for example."